michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 8. To purge specific file then `single path purge` should be use.

 9. Use API Management to access the services, use OpenID Connect for authentication and prevent anonymous usage.
 Answer: <b>validate-jwt</b> policy in API Management to validate OAuth token presented in each incoming API request.
 Valid requests can be passed to the API.

+10. Inbound - here we need to detect the user identity in the user request and then store the data in the cache.
+So, we need to look at the incoming request for this e.g Cache-lookup-value and cache-store-value.
+Outbound - here we need to update the response body so it should go in the output section e.g find and replace policy.

+11. You need to develop code to access a secret stored in Azure Key Vault: `Environment.GetEnvironmentVariable("KEY_VAULT_URI")`, then `new <b>SecretClient</b>(new Uri(kvUri), new <b>DefaultAzureCredential()</b>)`